 Legal Issues Related to School Desegregation and the Promotion of Diverse School Enrollments

-This session will cover the legal and practical implications for school districts with respect to the racial and ethnic diversity, or integration, of school enrollments based on our over three decades of active school desegregation litigation experience in federal courts across the United States.
-The presenters will provide an overview of the legal requirements, compliance with existing guidance, and promoting best practices as it relates to racial and ethnic diversity, either voluntary or as required by court order.
+This session covered the legal and practical implications for school districts with respect to the racial and ethnic diversity, or integration, of school enrollments based on our over three decades of active school desegregation litigation experience in federal courts across the United States.
+The presenters provided an overview of the legal requirements, compliance with existing guidance, and promoting best practices as it relates to racial and ethnic diversity, either voluntary or as required by court order.